Theorafael/Theorafael/README.md

 ###

 <p align="left">Hello World!
-I'm a Junior Programmer that willing to learn anything and I'm currently working on my Personal Website.</p>
+I'm a Junior Programmer and I have never-ending desire to learn and improve my Programming skills.
+I'm currently working on my Group Website Project</p>

 ###